 How the TAPUR Study Works

 The TAPUR Study is enrolling patients at clinical sites around the country.
 Review the statements below to determine if your patient may be eligible for the TAPUR Study.
-For detailed eligibility criteria, refer to criteria listed on www.clinicaltrials.gov; NCT02693535, or contact the TAPUR Study team using the “Contact Us” form below.
+For detailed eligibility criteria and for a list of study drugs, refer to www.clinicaltrials.gov; NCT02693535, or contact the TAPUR Study team using the “Contact Us” form below.